nostradomus/Base3-clock-webversion/README.md

 ----------|----------
 ![Clock example](images/213250.png) | ![Clock example](images/212443.png)

+If you are more of the building type, you might also be interested in the hardware version of our clock, to be found in [this related repository](https://github.com/nostradomus/Base3-clock).

 ## Why

 Some might find the idea a little crazy, others will say its fun.
 I think it is an excellent tool to train the brain... and I am probably having a twisted mind :laughing: